anna099/hegel/5-understanding.md

 > remain the same, which one of them can one categorically assert, without
 > embarrassment, to be some particular thing, *this* one, and not something
 > else?
 One can't.[^46]

+Of course, this is something fundamental to Hegel's work too; the constant flux of the world is the *dialectical* character of reality.
+Now, as described above, consciousness (at this point in its development, at least) is desperate for objectivity and stasis; as such, it looks for a way to *ground* this flux in something stable.
+This is precisely the role of the law of force: when consciousness cannot deny that everything is always in flux, and all objects constantly undergo self-cancellation and self-overcoming, 'it takes the immanent "beyond-ing" of self-cancellation that appearance *is* and objectifies this essence as a transcendent Beyond'.[^47] Kalkavage's wording is useful here, because he clarifies that appearance *is* self-cancellation, *by definition*.
+Since the supersensible is fundamentally negative (it is defined by what it is *not*, by what it *cancels out*), it is the result of hypostasising the self-cancellation that appearance is identified as.
+It is for this reason that Hegel writes: 'The supersensible is therefore *appearance* as *appearance*'.[^48]